The Judgment Day: History

+World Wrestling Entertainment (2022–present)

 Formation and Edge's leadership (2022)

 On the February 21, 2022, episode of Raw, Edge reflected on all the WrestleMania moments in his career before issuing an open challenge for WrestleMania 38.
 The following week, his challenge was accepted by AJ Styles, to which Edge responded by performing a low blow on Styles before hitting him with a one-man con-chair-to, turning heel.
 At Night 2 of WrestleMania on April 3, Edge defeated Styles following a distraction by Damian Priest.
 Following WrestleMania, Edge and Priest revealed The Judgment Day as the name of the team.
 At WrestleMania Backlash on May 8, despite Priest being barred from ringside, Edge defeated Styles again after interference from a masked individual, later revealed to be Rhea Ripley, who became the stable's newest member.

 At Hell in a Cell on June 5, The Judgment Day defeated Styles, Finn Bálor, and Liv Morgan in a six-person mixed tag team match.
-The next night on Raw, Edge introduced Bálor as the newest member of The Judgment Day, however, Bálor, Priest, and Ripley suddenly attacked Edge with his own signature con-chair-to move, kicking him out of the group.
-The following week, on the June 13 episode of Raw, Ripley, Priest and Bálor appeared on the titantron, interrupting Bianca Belair's interview in the ring where they explained their actions and declared that the group would consist of equality with no leaders.
+The next night on Raw, Edge introduced Bálor as the newest member of The Judgment Day; Bálor, Priest, and Ripley then suddenly attacked Edge with his own signature con-chair-to move and kicked him out of the group.
+The following week on the June 13 episode of Raw, Ripley, Priest, and Bálor interrupted Bianca Belair's in-ring interview to explain their actions and declare that the group would consist of equality with no leaders; during this time, the group also shifted away from hinting at supernatural traits but retained its goth aesthetic, adopting a more grounded gimmick described as a "gang of goth bullies".